 Miami Children’s Museum

-Visiting this museum is one of the best things to do in Miami for families with children.
+This museum is a must for families.
 You will find 14 galleries with exhibits about art, culture, communication and more; as well as 4 outdoor exhibits.
 You will find it on Macarthur Causeway.

 Visit Freedom Tower